 We have recently launched a brand new Subject Access Request platform, accessible via the following link: https://psychuk.ams-sar.com which will allow patients to request their own personal information via a secure and accessible platform.
 Patients will have the ability to request, manage, and download documents.
 A full user guide is available via the link.

-You can also make requests via any of the following methods:
+You can also make requests via the following methods:

 Verbally when engaged in a call or consultation with a member of our team.